 All year.
 But after you teach the basics of Internet etiquette (see below).

 There are a few lessons to be taught before students can be let loose on the Internet.
 This is a subjective list- your circumstances and students may require more or less prior knowledge before embarking on their journeys.

 How to Assess:

-Follow the blogs using a Reader.
+Follow the blogs using an RSS Feed.
+I like Feedly.
 Assess based on each piece of writing or as the project as a whole.